energy-modelling-toolkit/Dispa-SET/Docs/developers.rst

 --------------------

 * GAMS code and scripts are included within the "GAMS-files" folder.
 The code should only be modified in that folder!
-* Python code and scripts are included within the "DispaSET" folder.
+* Python code and scripts are included within the "dispaset" folder.
 * DispaSET configuration files are included within the "ConfigFiles" folder (one file per simulation).
 * Input files for each country are stored in the "Database" folder
 * Simulation directories can be written into the "Simulations" folder, which is not tracked by git